 Wireless internet is available throughout Funk Library.
-Both IllinoisNet and UIUCNet are accessible throughout the building and require a valid UIUC NetID to connect.
-For more information about how to access IllinoisNet and UIUCNet, please visit the CITES Wireless page.
-For campus visitors, Funk Library also has UI Public Wireless, which is available to campus visitors who fill out a short online registration form.
-For information about UI Public Wireless, please visit the CITES Public Wireless page.
+IllinoisNet is accessible throughout the building and requires a valid UIUC NetID to connect.
+For more information about how to access IllinoisNet, please visit the Technology Services Wireless page.
+For campus visitors, Funk Library also has IllinoisNet_Start, which is available to campus visitors on a temporary basis.
+For information about UI Public Wireless, please visit the Technology Services page on IllinoisNet_Start.

-There are Windows PCs available for public use on the second, third, and fourth floor of Funk Library.
+There are Windows PCs available on the second, third, and fourth floor of Funk Library.
+Computers for public use are on the second floor.
 These computers can all access the internet and have the Microsoft Office suite.
 The ACES Academic Computing Facility in the basement has computers with the Adobe suite, ArcGIS, SPSS, Living Cookbook, and other popular programs.
 You can also use Remote Desktop to connect to the ACES Academic Computing Facility's computers and use those specialized programs from your own computer.
 Problems with Remote Desktop can be reported to the ACES Academic Computing Facility via email.
 (Note: there are special instructions for saving work to a flash drive when connected via Remote Desktop.)

 Funk Library now offers laptop locks that can be checked out to patrons possessing a valid I-card.
 Laptop locks can be charged out for 5 hours at a time and may not leave the building.
 Please note that not all laptop models are compatible with laptop locks.